 Personal information on the form is collected under the authority of section 12(c) and other provisions of the Environmental Protection and Enhancement Act and is in compliance with sections 33(a) and 33(c) of the Freedom of Information and Protection of Privacy Act (FOIP).
 Personal information collected on this form will be used by the department for the purposes of administering its programs.

-Please see the following manuals for more about environmental site characterization:
+Read these manuals for more about environmental site characterization:

 - Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment: Volume 1 Guidance Manual – CCME (PDF, 5.1 MB)